 Tricia Roche has worked with people experiencing homelessness, housing service providers, and housing researchers.
 She has many years of experience funding housing for women and children, evaluating youth shelters and facilitating partnerships between university and community organizations.
 She has specific experience with network development in the refugee rights, youth & family and housing sectors.
 As Coordinator of the Pacific Housing Research Network, Tricia staffs the Steering Committee. email: firstname.lastname@example.org

-The PHRN is funded by BC Housing and CMHC, with the University of Victoria providing major in-kind support.
-Other Steering Committee partner organizations provide significant in-kind contributions.
+The PHRN is funded by BC Housing and CMHC, with other Steering Committee partner organizations providing significant in-kind contributions.